How it works FAQ Start rehearsing β†’ Sign in

 the most studied human behaviours.

 Psychologists have studied why people avoid difficult conversations for decades.
-The data is consistent — and striking.
-Most people know what they need to say.
-They just can't bring themselves to say it.
+The data is consistent β€” and striking.

 70%